lsoares/selenium-testing-library/README.md

 .
 There are some CDKs that serve the Testing Library, but I needed the self-contained single-file browser-ready version.

-### Port or Adapt?

-My first approach was to use Selenium locators (e.g. `xpath`, `cssSelector`) to port the Testing Library behavior.
-It turned out this was a limited approach because:

-- Selenium locators can't compete with Selenium locators due to [WebdriverIO](https://webdriver.io/) limitations
-- I'd have to port all functionality, which is a lot of work
-- I'd likely introduce bugs
-- I wouldn't get library updates easily

-Check git history to view the old approach.

-With the new approach (an adapter/wrapper), I learned a lot about Selenium, the Testing Library, and publishing a Kotlin library.

 ## Limitations

 - Regex